 The female reproductive organs — and the surrounding organs and structures — are kept in place by muscle and fascia, forming a thin fibrous sheet.
 If the muscles give way and weaken, the fascia is there to catch shifting organs.
 But fascia isn’t strong enough to be a weight-bearing support, and under pressure, it can quickly break down.

 So when the muscles and tissue that separate your vaginal vault from your bladder break down, the fascia can’t provide enough support, and your bladder “drops.”
-A prolapsed bladder, also known as a dropped bladder for obvious reasons, can interfere with sexual intercourse and with attempts to conceive.
+A prolapsed bladder, also known as a dropped bladder for obvious reasons, can interfere with sexual intercourse and with day to day life.
 In severe cases, your bladder can drop into the opening of your vagina.

 One form of bladder prolapse is called cystocele or anterior prolapse.
 Regardless what you call it or how bad your symptoms are, bladder prolapse is a treatable condition in our gynecology NYC center in Midtown Manhattan.
 The treatment usually involves surgery, but most women respond well to the procedure.

 Bladder prolapse should always be evaluated with a thorough consultation and examination by your gynecologist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.